ReasonOnFaith/ReasonOnFaith.github.io/_posts/2016-03-29-ahmadi-muslims-who-follow-100-qur-an.markdown

 That doesn't exonerate the Qur'an.

-It's a testament to your ability to have people downplay the literal words that they read and take your explanations for what those words mean.
+It's a testament to your ability to have people downplay the literal words that they read and take your explanations instead, for what those words mean.

+Oh, and if you ever do get that dialog going with Sam Harris, be sure to include an ex-Ahmadi Muslim into the mix.